The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The first recurrence relation

-where $I$ is the $L-1\times L-1$ unit matrix and $J$ is the $L-1\times L-1$ matrix with elements equal to $1$ on the counterdiagonal and all other elements are zero.
+where, for even sizes $L=2l$, $I$ is the $l\times l$ unit matrix and $J$ is the $l\times l$ matrix with elements equal to $1$ on the counterdiagonal and all other elements equal to zero.
 For example, applying this transformation to a centrosymmetric matrix of size $4$ gives:

+For odd-size matrices $2l+1\times 2l+1$, the transformation $T$ has the same form wit the exception that it has zeros in the row $l+1$ and column $l+1$ except from the entry $(l+1,l+1)$ where it is equal to $1$.
+It is convenient, however, to work with the even matrices.
+We can rewrite (\ref{Ztilde}) as